BorgWarner (NYSE:BWA) Updates FY21 Earnings Guidance

-BorgWarner (NYSE:BWA) updated its FY21 earnings guidance on Wednesday.
+BorgWarner (NYSE:BWA) issued an update on its FY21 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $4.15-4.40 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.16.
 The company issued revenue guidance of $15.2-15.6 billion, compared to the consensus revenue estimate of $15.17 billion.BorgWarner also updated its FY 2021 guidance to $4.150-$4.400 EPS.

+BorgWarner (NYSE:BWA) last posted its quarterly earnings results on Tuesday, August 3rd.
+The auto parts company reported $1.08 EPS for the quarter, beating the consensus estimate of $0.80 by $0.28.
+BorgWarner had a return on equity of 12.53% and a net margin of 3.67%.
+The firm had revenue of $3.76 billion during the quarter, compared to analysts’ expectations of $3.48 billion.
+During the same quarter last year, the firm earned ($0.14) earnings per share.
+The business’s revenue for the quarter was up 163.5% on a year-over-year basis.
+As a group, equities research analysts expect that BorgWarner will post 4.12 earnings per share for the current fiscal year.

-Several research analysts have commented on BWA shares.
-Barclays lowered their price target on shares of BorgWarner from $52.00 to $50.00 and set an equal weight rating for the company in a report on Friday.
-KeyCorp boosted their price target on shares of BorgWarner from $55.00 to $60.00 and gave the stock an overweight rating in a report on Wednesday, April 21st.
-Robert W. Baird boosted their price target on shares of BorgWarner from $53.00 to $59.00 and gave the stock an outperform rating in a report on Wednesday, June 9th.
+Several brokerages recently weighed in on BWA.
+KeyCorp increased their price objective on BorgWarner from $55.00 to $60.00 and gave the stock an overweight rating in a research report on Wednesday, April 21st.
+Oppenheimer reiterated a buy rating and issued a $54.00 price objective on shares of BorgWarner in a research report on Wednesday, April 21st.
+Morgan Stanley increased their price objective on BorgWarner from $29.00 to $31.00 and gave the stock an underweight rating in a research report on Thursday, May 13th.
+Robert W. Baird increased their price objective on BorgWarner from $53.00 to $59.00 and gave the stock an outperform rating in a research report on Wednesday, June 9th.
 They noted that the move was a valuation call.
-Morgan Stanley boosted their price target on shares of BorgWarner from $29.00 to $31.00 and gave the stock an underweight rating in a report on Thursday, May 13th.
-Finally, Oppenheimer restated a buy rating and issued a $54.00 target price on shares of BorgWarner in a report on Wednesday, April 21st.
-One analyst has rated the stock with a sell rating, six have assigned a hold rating, seven have assigned a buy rating and one has issued a strong buy rating to the company.
-The stock has an average rating of Buy and an average price target of $48.93.
+Finally, Barclays lowered their price objective on BorgWarner from $52.00 to $50.00 and set an equal weight rating for the company in a research report on Friday.
+One analyst has rated the stock with a sell rating, six have issued a hold rating, seven have issued a buy rating and one has assigned a strong buy rating to the company.
+BorgWarner currently has an average rating of Buy and an average target price of $48.93.

-The business also recently declared a quarterly dividend, which will be paid on Wednesday, September 15th.
-Stockholders of record on Wednesday, September 1st will be issued a $0.17 dividend.
-The ex-dividend date of this dividend is Tuesday, August 31st.
-This represents a $0.68 dividend on an annualized basis and a dividend yield of 1.49%.
-BorgWarner’s dividend payout ratio is presently 24.64%.

-In related news, Director Alexis P. Michas sold 9,994 shares of the stock in a transaction dated Friday, May 14th.
-The shares were sold at an average price of $51.30, for a total value of $512,692.20.
-Following the sale, the director now directly owns 76,121 shares of the company’s stock, valued at approximately $3,905,007.30.
-The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
-Also, VP Stefan Demmerle sold 4,500 shares of the stock in a transaction dated Wednesday, June 2nd.
-The shares were sold at an average price of $55.22, for a total transaction of $248,490.00.
-Following the completion of the sale, the vice president now directly owns 127,977 shares in the company, valued at $7,066,889.94.
+In related news, VP Joseph F. Fadool sold 18,000 shares of the company’s stock in a transaction that occurred on Thursday, May 27th.
+The shares were sold at an average price of $51.59, for a total transaction of $928,620.00.
+Following the sale, the vice president now directly owns 122,141 shares in the company, valued at $6,301,254.19.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, Director Alexis P. Michas sold 9,994 shares of the company’s stock in a transaction that occurred on Friday, May 14th.
+The stock was sold at an average price of $51.30, for a total transaction of $512,692.20.
+Following the sale, the director now owns 76,121 shares in the company, valued at $3,905,007.30.
 The disclosure for this sale can be found here.
-Insiders sold a total of 45,909 shares of company stock valued at $2,373,833 in the last quarter.
-Insiders own 0.36% of the company’s stock.
+In the last 90 days, insiders have sold 45,909 shares of company stock worth $2,373,833.
+0.36% of the stock is owned by company insiders.

 BorgWarner Company Profile